 Bachelor's degree programs in recreational therapy are unavailable in a fully online format.
 A few programs can be completed in a hybrid format, though, with a combination of hands-on instruction and distance learning coursework.
 A bachelor's degree is typically the minimum educational requirement for recreational therapists.
 Professional licensing or certification is required by some states; check for state-specific requirements when choosing an educational program.
 A high school diploma or acceptable college entrance exam score will be required to enter the program.

-Overview of Bachelor's Degree Programs in Recreational Therapy Online
+Bachelor's Degree in Recreational Therapy

 Recreational therapists use a variety of sports and activities to promote physical and emotional recovery, independence, and successful social interaction for special needs clients.
 They predominantly work in hospitals, schools and nursing care facilities.
 Along with classroom instruction, most degree programs require hands-on experience, which is why virtually every degree program is campus-based.
 Admission to degree programs requires a high school diploma and acceptable scores on college entrance exams.